git2037/oauth2/README.md

-AS stands for Authorization Server
+AS stands for Authorization Server,
 RS stands for Resource Server